dipfocus/OpenCATP-LLM/README.md

   - [ ] Release Testing Codes
 - [ ] Release model weights of CATP-LLM (after acceptance).

-We are actively maintaining this repo following the TODO list.
+We will keep updating this repo following the TODO list.
+This may take some time.
 Please stay tuned! :)

 ## Getting Started